The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 - The practice sounds calmer, faster, and easier to trust from the very first interaction.

-The Rage Number captures the measurable consult and first-phase revenue leak.
-The Vibration Tax is everything the clinic carries because the front door still feels fragile: the referral coordinator wondering what got buried during the rush, the practice manager feeling the schedule should be fuller than it is, and the doctor sensing that too much value is disappearing between recommendation and commitment.
+The calculator captures the measurable consult and first-phase revenue leak.
+The stress cost is everything the clinic carries because the front door still feels fragile: the referral coordinator wondering what got buried during the rush, the practice manager feeling the schedule should be fuller than it is, and the doctor sensing that too much value is disappearing between recommendation and commitment.

 Specialty clinics are especially vulnerable because relationship capital travels through operational trust.
 The referring office may never tell you they started steering elsewhere.
 The patient may never tell you they booked with another clinic because it felt easier.
 The clinic only feels the erosion later.